matthiasn/octopress-blog/source/_posts/2015-02-11-optimizing-my-workspace.markdown

 Hmm. **70 percent of the time.** The thing is that working with a laptop in front of me atop the desk in standing position isn't really feasible for extended periods of time.
 My neck just won't have it.
 Then I thought that I wanted to **[throw my Retina MacBook out](http://matthiasnehlsen.com/blog/2015/01/21/apple-get-your-act-together/)** anyway and I also wasn't kidding, so why not replace it with a _fine_ Linux workstation plus a lightweight laptop running Linux as well[^3].
 The thing is, I can only bring the MacBook in for service after making it redundant for a week or a week and a half.
 But once it is redundant for so long, it will remain redundant.
 So once it's repaired, it will go on eBay.
 Bye Apple.

+I'm still in the process of assembling and configuring my new workstation and also of moving my furniture around until I finally settle for the setup I want to start a project with fairly soon.
+I will keep you posted on how the final setup will look like.
+For now only this much: I'm very happy with all aspects of my new work space.

 For a moment I thought about using an older workstation of mine, which was pretty decent like four and a half years back and that I haven't used much recently.
 While it was still equally performant as the 2012 Retina MacBook and partially better, with recently upgraded 24GB of fast RAM and a brand-new and fast SSD, it wasn't anywhere near the best I could get in early 2015.

 So I thought I'd rather keep that workstation in use for running load tests against a new machine.
 But what should I buy to get the best option available, for a decent but not crazy budget?